 - Clean commonly touched surfaces with a disinfectant.

-There are vaccines that can help prevent COVID-19.
+There are vaccines that can prevent severe disease with COVID-19.
 Contact your local health department to find out about availability in your area.
-Information about COVID-19 vaccines is available from the Centers for Disease Control and Prevention www.cdc.gov/coronavirus/2019-ncov/index.html.
+Information about COVID-19 vaccines is available from the Centers for Disease Control and Prevention at www.cdc.gov/coronavirus/2019-ncov/vaccines/index.html.

 If you are travelling, talk to your provider about: